loopsocial/firework_sdk_official/README.md

 # FireworkSDK
-FireworkSDK is a library to integrate videos from ```Firework - short form video platform``` in your Android application.
+FireworkSDK is a library to integrate video feeds from ```Firework - a short form video platform``` into your Android application.

 # Prerequisites
-To integrate FireworkSDK in your applicaiton, you will have to register your application with Firework platform.
-You will have to provide <package_name> of your application which can be the same as your application_id or different.
+To integrate FireworkSDK into your applicaiton, you have to register your application with Firework platform.
+You have to provide <package_name> of your application which can be the same as your application_id or different.
 Once you register your application, you will be provided with unique app_id.
 The unique app_id is required to authenticate client with Firework platform.
 Check more details about its usage in the later sections.

 # Download
 Coming soon